YasmineHCMD/FvD/README.md

   <summary>uitwerken na test in 9<sup>e</sup> werkgroep</summary>

   ### Bevindingen

+De officiele checklist van The A11Y Project toegepast op mijn nagemaakte versie van NU.nl:

+  - Use plain language and avoid figures of speech, idioms, and complicated metaphors: Ja

+  - Make sure that button, a, and label element content is unique and descriptive: Ja

+  - Use left-aligned text for left-to-right (LTR) languages, and right-aligned text for right-to-left (RTL) languages: Ja

+  - Validate your HTML: Ja

+  - Use a lang attribute on the html element: Ja

+  - Provide a unique title for each page or view.
+Ja

+  - Ensure that viewport zoom is not disabled: Ja

+  - Use landmark elements to indicate important content regions: Ja

+  - Ensure a linear content flow: Ja

+  - Avoid using the autofocus attribute: Ja

+  - Allow extending session timeouts: Nee

+  - Remove title attribute tooltips: Nee

+  - Make sure there is a visible focus style for interactive elements that are navigated to via keyboard input: Ja

+  - Check to see that keyboard focus order matches the visual layout: Ja

+  - Remove invisible focusable elements: Nee

+  - Make sure that all img elements have an alt attribute: Ja

+  - Make sure that decorative images use null alt (empty) attribute values: Nee

+  - Provide a text alternative for complex images such as charts, graphs, and maps: Nee

+  - For images containing text, make sure the alt description includes the image's text: Ja

+  - Use heading elements to introduce content: Ja

+  - Use only one h1 element per page or view: Ja

+  - Heading elements should be written in a logical sequence: Ja

+  - Don't skip heading levels: Ja

+  - Use list elements (ol, ul, and dl elements) for list content: Ja

+  - Use the a element for links: Ja

+  - Ensure that links are recognizable as links: Ja

+  - Ensure that controls have :focus states: Ja

+  - Use the button element for buttons: Nee

+  - Provide a skip link and make sure that it is visible when focused: Ja

+  - Identify links that open in a new tab or window: Nee

+  - Use the table element to describe tabular data: Nee

+  - Use the th element for table headers (with appropriate scope attributes): Nee

+  - Use the caption element to provide a title for the table: Nee

+  - All inputs in a form are associated with a corresponding label element: Ja

+  - Use fieldset and legend elements where appropriate: Nee

+  - Inputs use autocomplete where appropriate: Nee

+  - Make sure that form input errors are displayed in list above the form after submission: Nee

+  - Associate input error messaging with the input it corresponds to: Ja

+  - Make sure that error, warning, and success states are not visually communicated by just color: Nee

+  - Make sure that media does not autoplay: Nee

+  - Ensure that media controls use appropriate markup: Ja

+  - Check to see that all media can be paused: Ja

+  - Confirm the presence of captions: Nee

+  - Remove seizure triggers: Ja

+  - Confirm that transcripts are available: Nee

+  - Check your content in specialized browsing modes: Ja

+  - Increase text size to 200%: Ja

+  - Double-check that good proximity between content is maintained: Ja

+  - Make sure color isn't the only way information is conveyed: Ja

+  - Make sure instructions are not visual or audio-only: Nee

+  - Use a simple, straightforward, and consistent layout: Ja

+  - Ensure animations are subtle and do not flash too much: Ja

+  - Provide a mechanism to pause background video: Nee

+  - Make sure all animation obeys the prefers-reduced-motion media query: Nee

+  - Check the contrast for all normal-sized text: Ja

+  - Check the contrast for all large-sized text: Ja

+  - Check the contrast for all icons: Ja

+  - Check the contrast of borders for input elements (text input, radio buttons, checkboxes, etc.): Ja

+  - Check text that overlaps images or video: Ja

+  - Check custom ::selection colors: Ja

+  - Check that the site can be rotated to any orientation: Nee

+  - Remove horizontal scrolling: Ja

+  - Ensure that button and link icons can be activated with ease: Ja

+  - Ensure sufficient space between interactive items in order to provide a scroll area: Ja

   Lijst met je bevindingen die in de test naar voren kwamen (geef ook aan wat er verbeterd is):

+  -

 </details>

 ## Voortgang 3 (week 4)